Andre Spitzer: Early life

 Spitzer was born in Timișoara, Romania, on 4 July 1945, and was Jewish.
 His parents survived the Holocaust in Nazi forced labor camps.
 After his father died in 1956 when he was 11, Andre and his mother moved to Israel.
 He served in the Israeli Air Force and attended Israel's National Sport Academy, where he studied fencing.

-In 1968, he was sent to the Netherlands for further instruction in fencing in The Hague with fencing master Abraham.
+In 1968, he was sent to the Netherlands for further instruction in fencing in The Hague with fencing master Abrahams.
 Most of his first year in the Netherlands he stayed with the Smitsloo family in Scheveningen.
 In 1971, he married one of his students, Ankie de Jongh, who converted to Judaism.
 Andre returned to Israel with his wife soon afterward where, at age 27, he became the country's top fencing instructor.
 The couple lived in Biranit, Israel, along the border with Lebanon.
 He helped found the National Fencing Academy, and became chief fencing instructor at the Wingate Institute.

 The couple's daughter Anouk Yael was born two months before the Olympic Games.